iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ![Result of extension by random neuron with random permutation of network and with rectified non-linearity on logarithmic scale.](/images/localminimum/experiments_5.png)

 This shows that with more advanced random pretraining procedures it is possible to improve the initialization and obtain a better guarantee on a local minimum.
-Such procedure would be used as well in the next section.
+Such procedure would be used as well in the next section, where for deep network quality of deeper layer depend greatly on the quality of previous layer.

 ### Extra Layers for Error Correction